akempler/drupal_phpunit/kernel_tests.md

 Since Drupal is not fully bootstrapped for kernel tests, you need to specify which schemas are needed for your tests.

+Kernel tests do not use the internal web browser, so if you need commands like drupalGet() or drupalPost() you will need a functional test.

 For example, if you are working with nodes, you might need the node data schema:
 ```
 $this->installSchema('node', ['node_data']);